Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 Once you hit puberty, estrogen and progesterone (and testosterone, to a lesser extent) naturally rise and fall to support your development, menstruation, reproduction, childbirth, and even breastfeeding.

-During the mid to late 40s, (it can occur later or earlier for some), the ovaries start to produce less estrogen and progesterone as the end of the reproductive stage of life approaches.
+During the mid to late 40s - it can occur later or earlier for some - hormone production tends to slow down as the end of the reproductive stage of life approaches.

-Therefore, when estrogen levels begin to diminish during perimenopause, it can impact the brain, heart, bones, muscles, joints, skin, and vaginal health.
+Therefore, when estrogen levels begin to diminish during perimenopause, what few understand is that it can also impact the brain, heart, bones, nervous system, muscles, joints, skin, and vaginal health.

-This means, that along with irregular menstruation, lower estrogen levels can also cause brain fog, memory loss, anxiety, depression, hot flashes, loss of bone density, less muscle mass, slower metabolism, dry skin, vaginal dryness, and a weaker pelvic floor.
+So, along with irregular menstruation, lower estrogen levels can also cause brain fog, memory loss, anxiety, depression, hot flashes, heart palpitations, headaches, loss of bone density, less muscle mass, slower metabolism, itchy skin, vaginal dryness, and even a weaker pelvic floor.

 Why Do Perimenopause Symptoms Come and Go?